-Storage and/or processing of hazardous materials and waste shall not occur within 500 feet of any lot line.
+Storage and/or processing of hazardous materials and waste shall not occur within 1,000 feet of any lot line.

-If storage and/or processing is proposed outside of a building or structure, those activities shall be screened from view of adjacent public or private rights-of-way and any property that is zoned in a residential district.

 Air Quality and Water Quality.
 The equipment, including but not limited to any power generators, used in the operation of the data center or digital mining use shall minimize air pollutant emissions and water pollutant discharges and meet or exceed applicable state and federal laws regarding emissions and discharges.
 An owner or

 operator or applicant for a date center shall provide affirmative proof of EGLE approval or EPA approval upon request of the Township.
+The Owner or Operator of the data center shall maintain a publicly-accessible website that provides detailed information, at data center’s own expense, monthly assessments of air and water emissions and discharges.